FilecoinFoundationWeb/filecoin-foundation/apps/ff-site/src/content/events/fil-euro-summer.md

     - title: Filecoin Code n' Corgi Prague
       start-date: 2025-05-30
       location: Prague, Czechia
+      description:
-      description: ​Love memes?
+        ​Love memes?
 You need to be here. ​Join us for a lighthearted and lively gathering of Filecoin builders, devs, and community friends.
         Expect laughs, plushie corgis (yes, limited edition Prague plushies), and plenty of Filecoin camaraderie.
 Come for the memes and corgis, stay for the code and the community.
-      end-date: ""
       external-link: https://lu.ma/vyqhbucj
     - title: ETHGlobal Prague
       start-date: 2025-05-30
       end-date: 2025-06-01
       location: Prague, Czechia
+      description:
-      description: Protocol Labs is sponsoring the ETHGlobal Prague hackathon with a bounty prize!
+        Protocol Labs is sponsoring the ETHGlobal Prague hackathon with a bounty prize!
 Be sure to register and stay tuned for more details.
       external-link: https://ethglobal.com/events/prague
     - title: FtC Berlin Forum
       start-date: 2025-06-10
       end-date: 2025-06-15
       location: Berlin, Germany
+      description:
-      description: Funding the Commons (FtC) and Web3Privacy Now are teaming up for two days of cross-disciplinary programming and  workshops focused on the Infrastructure of Resilience.
+        Funding the Commons (FtC) and Web3Privacy Now are teaming up for two days of cross-disciplinary programming and  workshops focused on the Infrastructure of Resilience.
 Join the FtC co-working space, sponsored by Protocol Labs, on June 12–13 in Berlin.